sst/guide/_chapters/handling-auth-in-serverless-apis.md

 1. It's not secure
 2. And, it's not linked to a specific user

 These two problems are connected.
-We need a way to allow users to sign up for our notes app and then only allow authenticated users to access our Serverless app.
+We need a way to allow users to sign up for our notes app and then only allow authenticated users to access it.

 In this section we are going to learn to do just that.
-Starting with getting a understanding of how authentication (and access control) works in the AWS world.
+Starting with, getting a understanding of how authentication (and access control) works in the AWS world.

 ## Public API Architecture